-Skritter has been very nice for learning characters.
+Skritter has been very nice for learning Chinese characters.
 I find I haven’t really retained much in terms of writing, but it has definitely helped learning to read.
 I wish there was some option for reading practice, like short stories that used the characters you’d just learned.
 However, it’s a nice feeling to recognize characters on signs and in the subway.
 It’s a little bit expensive, but I think it’s been worth it.
 If you click on this link, I’ll also get some money, so that’s a plus!

 I’m looking in to language schools here in Shanghai.
 Haven’t taken any classes yet, but I do remember that face to face lessons were key in improving my Spanish back in the day.
-I figure it’ll be the same in Chinese.
+I figure it’ll be the same in my attempts at learning Chinese.
 I’ll post something after taking some classes and report on how effective I think they really were.

 I’m still not convinced about the Fluent Forever App, plus they don’t offer Chinese.
 However, I think the pronunciation trainers are fantastic.
 The Chinese trainer was absolutely essential in helping me learn and practice the different tones in Mandarin.

 2 thoughts on “Learning Chinese, but Still TIng BU DOng”